ohsu-comp-bio/viper/readme.md

 	-e EXPR, --expr=EXPR
 		Path to file containing expression of samples for which viper activity scores are desired.

+	--nes
+		Use the normalized enrichment score (NES)
 ```

 ### viper_report.r

-This command generates a visualization of the activity of a regulator gene for a given sample.
-Output is a PNG image.
+This command generates a visualization of the activity of a list of regulator gene for a given sample.
+Output is a PNG image for each gene in the list.

 Example:
-`viper_report.r --activity data/activity.tsv --sample sample1 --gene 'ENSG00000169083.15' --output data/sample1-ENSG00000169083.15.png`
+`viper_report.r --activity data/activity.tsv --sample sample1 --genes gene-list.txt --output data/sample1-ENSG00000169083.15.png`

 ```
 Usage: viper_report.r [options]

 Options:
 	-o OUTPUT, --output=OUTPUT
-		Path to output file, saved as PNG.
+		Path to output directory to store reports.

 	-a ACTIVITY, --activity=ACTIVITY
-		Path to VIPER activity output file.
+		Path to VIPER activity data.

 	-s SAMPLE, --sample=SAMPLE
 		Name of sample of interest.

-	-n GENE, --gene=GENE
-		Name of gene of interest.
+	--genes=GENES
+		Path to file containing a list of genes to generate reports for, one per line.
 ```